 Despite the stress related to work, she has recently drastically reduced her smoking.
 For a long time smoked one packet of cigarettes every couple of days, but now only smokes one or two cigarettes a week. “ One or two months ago I decided to go back to a healthier lifestyle", she explains.

 On the other hand, her cannabis consumption has increased recently, and has ended up spending about 100dt this month, as opposed to 50dt the month before.
 Occasionally, Nesrine also buys alcohol for weekend parties or during nights out with friends, which amounts to about 50dt per month.

 With all these expenses, she hasn’t been able to save money, but still wants to help her 20 year old brother who is studying in her hometown as much as she can.
 She gives him 50dt from time to time “ It's more like a little gesture.
 Sometimes I buy him something, he loves music so once I bought him some speakers."

-Details of her monthly cash income and expenses:
+A detailed overview of her monthly income and expenses:

 At the end of the month, Nesrine often has to go into her overdraft or the money on her savings account, which now stands at 1500dt. “ But at the end of the month there will only be 1000 dinars left" she realistically estimates. " The end of the month is sometimes stressful.
 The last week or even the last two weeks, I have to be more careful."

 Two or three times a year, her parents also provide her with financial support up to 200dt or 300dt at a time. " It's only when I really need it" she admits.